How to increase productivity and reduce ammonia at the same time

-Additives can help in reducing ammonia and boosting productivity, keeping costs down.
+Additives can help in reducing ammonia and boost productivity at the same time while keeping costs down.

 And they do so because high ammonia concentrations in the air affect the growth of beneficial weeds and herbs, which are overwhelmed by weed species that need higher levels of nutrition, with reduced biodiversity to follow.

-When new finisher housing sheds are built, this is one of the factors that are focused on, and ammonia-reducing measures are put into effect.
+When new finisher housing sheds are built, this is one of the factors that has a lot of focus and ammonia-reducing measures are put into effect.
 These can include air-filtering, slurry acidification and cooling.

 But existing production units will often require considerable investment in such measures.
-The question is, therefore, whether it is possible to add products to feed (the mineral mix) able to reduce ammonia?
+The question is, therefore, whether it is possible to add products to the feed (the mineral mix) capable of reducing ammonia?
 We believe that there are actually a number of ways, and will take a look at what Vilomix can offer below, and what the costs involved are.

 - Benzoic acid